adobe/lagrange/README.md

 ### Interface + compute engine

 The interface of a functionality should be decoupled from the computation algorithms.
-This makes swapping out an algorithm with a better algorithm possible and ideally should not require change in client codes.
+This makes swapping out an algorithm with a better algorithm possible and ideally should not require changes in client codes.

 ### Large scale testing